HyamT/HyamT/README.md

 - 👋 Hi, I’m @HyamT
 - 👀 I’m interested in Data Science and Cyber Security
-- 🌱 I’m currently learning Ethical Hacking and Python
+- 🌱 I’m currently focussing on offensive ai
 - 💞️ I’m looking to collaborate on anything!

 <!---